thitipongro/ibm-cloud-garage-tdd/README.md

-# Set up your project
+# Set up project

 0.Clone this git repository
-    * In your profile > settings > SSH Keys confirm you have set up an SSH Key for Github.
+    * In profile > settings > SSH Keys confirm you have set up an SSH Key for Github.
 If not, then set up SSH access to github.
 [Connecting to GitHub with SSH](https://help.github.com/enterprise/2.6/user/articles/connecting-to-github-with-ssh/)

 1.Install Node.js (v8.1.4 or above)